Post-Completion OPT

-We encourage students to watch the OPT video series to learn more about this benefit of their F-1 visa.
+We encourage students to watch the OPT video series to learn more about the benefit of their F-1 visa.

 When to Apply